-“Better yet, the most extreme measures, the bloodiest combat tactics, the most appalling actions are kindest in the long run, simply because they hasten the end of hostilities and thus reduce the count of casualties and destruction.
-This point of view was upheld by the famed Marshal Hindenburg when he said: ‘The more ruthless the war, the more humane in reality, since it will end sooner.’
-This remains the thinking of our finest strategists today.
+“Better yet, the most extreme measures, the most radical actions, the bloodiest combat methods are kindest in the long run, simply because they hasten the end of hostilities and thus reduce the count of casualties and destruction.
+This was the point of view upheld by the famed Marshal Hindenburg when he said: ‘The more ruthless the war, the more humane in reality, since it will end sooner.’
+This remains the thinking of great strategists today.
 Jean Bacon, The Greater Glory, Prism Press, San Leandro, California, 1986, p.
 36 [retranslated by me].

 “A soldier’s conduct must be modeled on that of a rat: kind and understanding towards members of his own group, cruel and ferocious towards strangers.
 Lose this delicate balance, tip the scale the other way, and disaster looms.
-The war machine – up ‘til then well oiled – grinds to a halt.
-Repeated in hushed tones through the headquarters, one word strikes the generals with terror: ‘fraternization’.”
+The war machine – well oiled up ‘til then – threatens to grind to a halt.
+One word, repeated in hushed tones throughout headquarters, strikes generals with terror: ‘fraternization’.”
 Ibid.

 The governments of today are masterworks of weapon mentality.
-The ruthlessness and ideological peculiarities of national elites correspond to the vividness of the threats they feel surrounded by.
+The ruthlessness and ideological peculiarities of national elites correspond to the vividness of threats they feel surrounded by.
 The more an info proletariat can be made to fear those threats, the more tyrannical its elite may become.
-Its power base, impunity and malice correspond to the projection of its fears on the proletariat.
+Its power base, malice and impunity correspond to the projection of its fears on the proletariat.

-Given current danger levels, the ever-present threat of instant bionuclear and meteorological annihilation gives rise to the worst kind of weapon tyranny.
-By gradual increments of terror, we have set ourselves up to be ruled by a worsening succession of hyperactive Hitlers.
+Given current danger levels, the threat of instant biological, nuclear and meteorological weapon annihilation gives rise to the worst kind of weapon tyranny.
+By gradual increments of terror, we have set ourselves up to be ruled by an avalanche of hyperactive Hitlers.

 Every state exists today because it has optimized its weapon technology.
-Otherwise, its neighbors would have saturated its countryside with guerrillas, invaded it and replaced its government with one more predisposed to weapon mentality.
+Otherwise, its neighbors would saturate it with guerrillas, invade it and replace its government with one more partial to weapon mentality.

-The majority of nation-states are powerful enough to deter conventional aggression.
+Most nation-states are powerful enough to block conventional aggression.
 Routine international relations can head off most of its manifestations.
-Future terrorist attacks will provoke targeted states just enough to aggravate their weapon tyranny.
+Terrorist attacks provoke targeted states just enough to aggravate their weapon tyranny.

 Weapon mentality justifies its existence by erecting barriers between nation-states ruled by rival but identical elites.
 In a cyclical process throughout history, these barriers (or membranes) have ballooned outward.
 Within them grew the prismatic family, village, metropolis, culture, race, religion and/or nation-state to which allegiance was owed; outside are bogeymen that may be attacked when convenient and abused the rest of the time.

-In such wastelands, the inhabitants could see a stranger as a lethal menace, yet it is among them that the laws of hospitality and protection are the most strictly obeyed.
+The inhabitants of such wastelands could see a stranger as a lethal menace, yet it is among them that the laws of hospitality and protection are the most strictly obeyed.
 Once you are under their protection, those people would rather die than see you harmed.
 That is their law.
 It should be ours as well, regardless of our plush surroundings.